 Best Time to Go to Phong Nha – Ke Bang: The Dry Season (April – August)

 Marvellous limestone caves, pristine jungle, underground rivers – all these natural wonders make Phong Nha – Ke Bang National Park a heaven for adventurers.
 The destination earns its title as a UNESCO World Heritage site.
 The highlight is definitely Son Doong – one of the largest caves in the world.
-Like other challenging destinations, exploring Son Doong is only for experienced travellers who are physically and financially ready, because the experience is once-in-a-lifetime!
+Like other challenging destinations, exploring Son Doong is only for experienced travellers who are physically and financially ready, because the experience is a once-in-a-lifetime!

 Even if you are not eligible to explore this cave, there’re several fun things to do, including a bicycle trip through the lovely Bong Lai Valley, camping in other underground caves, trekking through the jungles above these underground caves, or kayaking along many small lakes across the park.

 The best weather for all these outdoor activities is during the dry season between April to August.
-Even though this time falls into the hot Summer, the steamy jungle and the nearby ocean helps to reduce the heat.
+Even though this time falls into the hot Summer, the steamy jungle and the nearby ocean help to reduce the heat.
 When you go camping in the underground caves, the temperature is always cooler than the outside, which remains balanced at around 20-21°C.

 In the rainy season from September towards the end of the year, most tourism activities have to close because all the underground rivers rise up, blocking the entrance to caves.